2004 Alabama Crimson Tide football team

-The 2004 Alabama Crimson Tide football team represented the University of Alabama during the 2004 NCAA Division I-A football season.
-This was the team's 72nd season in the SEC.
-The Crimson Tide were led by head coach Mike Shula who was entering his second season as head coach.
-They began their season with trying to improve from a 4–9 (2–6) record from the 2003 season.
-The 2004 squad finished the season with a record of 6–6 following a loss to Minnesota in the Music City Bowl.
+The 2004 Alabama Crimson Tide football team represented the University of Alabama as a member of the Southeastern Conference (SEC) during the 2004 NCAA Division I-A football season.
+Led by second-year head coach Mike Shula, the Crimson Tide compiled an overall record of 6–6 with a mark of 3–5 in conference play, placing in a three-way tie for third in the SEC's Western Division.
+Alabama was invited to the Music City Bowl, where the Crimson Tide lost to Minnesota.
+The team played home games at Bryant–Denny Stadium in Tuscaloosa, Alabama.

-The team began the 2004 season at 3–0 with blowout victories over Utah State, Mississippi, and Western Carolina.
-The Tide's starting quarterback Brodie Croyle was injured during the Western Carolina game and lost for the season.
+Alabama began the 2004 season at 3–0 with blowout victories over Utah State, Mississippi, and Western Carolina.
+The Tide's starting quarterback, Brodie Croyle, was injured during the Western Carolina game and lost for the season.
 Without him, the team struggled to find consistent offense against SEC opponents Arkansas and South Carolina.
-The team rebounded to have multiple blowouts victories in three of the next four games, only losing to rival Tennessee.
+The team rebounded to multiple blowouts victories in three of the next four games, only losing to rival Tennessee.
 The season ended on a three-game slide, losing to rivals LSU and Auburn, also losing in the Music City Bowl to Minnesota.
-This season also marks the first time since 1958 in which Alabama was absent from the AP poll top 25 every week of the season while also being the first year that Alabama did not play a game at Legion Field.
+This season was first since 1958 in which Alabama was absent from the AP poll every week of the season.